 When the Noise Will Not Stop

 For many years, I faithfully practiced meditation.
 Twice each day, I’d sit for twenty minutes and quiet my mind.
 I seemed to adapt easily to the practice, and I enjoyed the peacefulness.
 As a busy executive with three small children, I truly believed that silencing my mind was my secret to success.
 But when I suggested to others that they might want to try meditation, they frequently commented that the noise would not stop.
 If they sat still for even a moment, their mind went out of control.
-They ended up fretting over their inability to calm their mind and often made things worse.
+They ended up fretting over their inability to calm their mind, which made things worse.

 After about twelve years of daily meditation, I woke up one day and could not imagine myself meditating.
 I wondered if the cooties of my non-meditating friends had rubbed off on me.
 I took it as a sign that something new was coming my way.
 I didn’t force myself to meditate.
 The thought of doing so felt horrible.

 After some time, my noisy mind began affecting my health.
 But, I didn’t want to go to a doctor, nor did I want to go to any more healers or therapists.
 I felt very strongly that I needed to fix this problem myself.
 But how?